PatelKurvesh/SAP-UI5-Fiori-16_Routing/README.md

 		}
 </pre>

 Step 2) Set initialize in component.js

+component.js is driver of your application.
 <pre>	//enable routing
 		this.getRouter().initialize();
 			</pre>

+Step 3) use this class to rout the pages.
+<pre>this.oRouter = sap.ui.core.UIComponent.getRouterFor(this);</pre>